LincaMarius/MariusOS_x86_16bit/README.md

 # An Operating System for the x86 architecture
-This Operating System is designed to run on computers that use the x86 Architecture.
+This Operating System is designed to run on IBM PC-comparable Computers that use the x86 Architecture.

 By: Lincă Marius Gheorghe.